Your education isn’t about limitations; it’s about possibilities. Let us support you.

 CalWORKs helps you achieve self-sufficiency through employment and education with counseling, employment assistance, resource referrals, and intensive joint case management with the County Welfare to Work program.

-Every student deserves equal access to their college experience.
-Disability Support Services provides reasonable accommodation to help enrolled students with unique challenges meet their desire for knowledge and dreams of success.
+Every student deserves equal access at MVC.
+DSS provides accommodations to help students with unique challenges meet their desire for knowledge and dreams of success.

-The Employment Placement program connects students with employers, assists with resumes and interviewing and holds various workshops throughout the semester for students to get them workforce ready.
+Employment Placement connects students with employers, assists with resumes and interviewing and holds various workshops throughout the semester to help students get workforce-ready.

-EOPS, CARE and NextUp are state-funded programs designed to go the extra mile for educationally and economically disadvantaged students who will benefit from continual personalized help over the course of their college careers.
+EOPS, CARE and NextUp are state-funded programs that to go the extra mile for educationally and economically disadvantaged students by offering personalized help over the course of their college careers.

-Young scholars can find assistance for their academic pursuits.
-We’re committed to foster families in our community, providing special programs dedicated to serving and supporting the unique needs of foster youth and foster parents.
+Guardian Scholars is committed to supporting foster families in the MVC community, providing special programs dedicated to serving the unique needs of foster youth and foster parents.

 The Honors Program is a learning community that encourages students to expand personal and academic horizons with smaller, more challenging classes, research opportunities and transfer partnerships.